google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 [Here's the demo
 itself](https://jakearchibald.github.io/isserviceworkerready/demos/nav-preload/).
-To get the benefits of navigation preload, you'll need [Chrome 57 Canary](https://www.google.com/chrome/browser/canary.html) with `chrome://flags/#enable-service-worker-navigation-preload` enabled.
+To get the benefits of navigation preload, you'll need [Chrome 58 Canary](https://www.google.com/chrome/browser/canary.html) with `chrome://flags/#enable-service-worker-navigation-preload` enabled (it also works in Chrome 57, but you need to launch Chrome from the command line with `--enable-features=ServiceWorkerNavigationPreload`).

 ## Activating navigation preload